janetjoywilson/janetjoywilson.github.io/coaching.md

 ![Canoe.jjw]({{ site.url }}/images/blog/Canoe.jjw.jpg)
 If you need a pair of fresh eyes with 30 years of publishing experience to help steer you in the right direction, I can get you back on course.

+### for authors who want creative coaching

+Janet Joy Wilson has infinite insight into the world of publishing.
+She’s also exceptionally organized.
+It’s the perfect combination for authors who want creative coaching, from online presence to bio presentations or toolkits for post-publication plans.
+Janet’s approach is so thoughtful and she’s an abundant source of fresh ideas.
+I highly recommend her work!

+says Moira Welsh, author of [Happily Ever Older: Revolutionary Approaches to Long Term Care](https://ecwpress.com/products/happily-ever-older)

 ### able to help people perform at their best